mfkasim1/mfkasim1.github.io/_posts/2018-11-15-optimal-transport-for-ab-test.markdown

 Here we can see a new insight by incorporating the uncertainty: the least-engaged visitors almost surely spend more time with the new design.
+This insight cannot be obtained if we just see the average of the distribution and without incorporating the uncertainty in the quantile analysis.

 ## Conclusions
 We have seen here that optimal transport can be used to analyze A/B testing